CTinFold

 The Relation Registry.

-What the system will seal, and what it will not.
+What the system will seal.

 § I